 A conventional level meter is basically composed of a moving coil or galvanometer with a certain damping.
 This will be powered by a full wave rectifier that is connected to a line audio through a series resistor.
 That way you don't need any additional power source, just the power of the sound signal itself.

 That way, you can show the voltage variations of the audio signal, allowing the user to see the volume level at all times.
 They will do it through a needle on a dial if they are analog, or through LEDs if they are digital.

 You do not have to confuse the level meter with noise measurement (sound level meter).
-They are not the same, and the latter use the decibel or dB unit to measure algorithmic jumps in the sound level they are capturing ...If you want to buy a sound level meter, then you can choose this, which is one of the cheapest, best-selling and best-rated on Amazon.
+They are not the same, and the latter use the decibel or dB unit to measure algorithmic jumps in the sound level they are capturing ...If you want to buy a sound level meter, then you can No products found., which is one of the cheapest, best-selling and best-rated on Amazon.

 La volume unit VU (Volume Unit) is defined as «The volume indicator shows 0 VU when an output with an internal resistance of 600 ohms is connected, for a sine wave signal of 1000 Hz and an amplitude of +4 dBu.«.

 A term adopted for volume measurements related to human perception of audio signal intensity.

 Being a device for measuring volume, the level meter has multitude of applications on sound devices.
 For example, you can find it in some mixers, equalizers, audio players, music equipment, audio programs, and a long etc. So surely on more than one occasion you have had one in front of you and you did not even know that it was called a vumeter.

 You could use it to obtain in a more visual way the sound level for a homemade equalizer, to connect it to the audio output of a device that you have mounted, etc. Some even create complex LED compositions as simple decorative elements, so that they light up to the "beat" of the music.
 The possibilities are quite wide, you decide ...